3D Radiation-Hydrodynamic Simulations Resolving Interior of Rapidly Accreting Primordial Protostar: Numerical Method

 The appearance of a standing accretion shock marks the epoch of the protostellar birth \citep{Omukai_and_Nishi_1998}.
 We define the stellar radius as the position at which the radial velocity falls below the sound speed and the photospheric radius as where the optical depth measured from the outside exceeds unity.
 The photospheric radius often becomes larger than the stellar radius, and the region between them is called a radiative precursor \citep{Stahler_et_al_1980}.
 We regard the total mass inside the stellar surface as the protostellar mass.

 In both the cases, we follow the evolution for $\sim 10$~yr after the birth of an embryonic protostar.
 The protostar accretes the gas of $\sim 10~\Msun$ by the end of the simulations with the mean accretion rate of $\sim 1~\mdotsunyr$.
+The spherical and turbulent simulation runs have required 2 weeks with 896 cores and 2 months with 2000 cores, respectively.